hpc/charliecloud/doc/ch-run_desc.rst

    Single straight quotes around the value (:code:`'`, ASCII 39) are stripped, though be aware that both single and double quotes are also interpreted by the shell.
-For example, this example is equivalent to the prior one; the double quotes are removed by the shell and the single quotes are removed by :code:`ch-run`::
+For example, this example is similar to the prior one; the double quotes are removed by the shell and the single quotes are removed by :code:`ch-run`::